MatthewPalmer15/ModularEF/README.md

 # Modular
 Modular is a core library built for .NET applications.
 It is built with .NET 8.0.
+It includes the basics objects, which **SHOULD** be in majority of projects, including:
+- ApplicationUser
+- ApplicationRole
+- AuditEntry
+- AuditLog (requires Serilog to be added into Program.cs of main project)
+- Company
+- Configuration
+- Contact
+- Country

 ## Modular.Core
 - EntityFrameworkCore.DataEncryption v5.0.0